Uberspace/lab/source/howto_ssh.rst

 To connect to your account, you will first need to start a shell on your local device.
 How this is done and how it will look like depends on your Operating System but is pretty much the same for Linux, MacOS or Windows.

-Whether Windows, Linux or MacOs there are many names to look for your shell app.
+Whether you are using Windows, Linux/Unix or MacOS there are many names to look for your shell app.
 On your device search for an app called ``Terminal``, ``Command Line`` or ``Shell`` to start it.
-Sometimes you can just use the keyboard shortcut ``strg+alt+t`` or ``super+t`` to start your local shell.
+Sometimes you can just use the keyboard shortcut ``strg+alt+t`` or ``super+t`` to open your local shell.

 .. tip::
   If this does not work for you and are not able to find and open the shell on your local device, you should search the internet for your Operating System together